djm89uk/djm89uk.github.io/rootme_net.md

 <summary markdown="span">Solution</summary>

 We are given a zip file with a raw binary file, capture.raw.
-Reviewing the challenge details, we can see this is an AM demodulation challenge.
-We use the raw file as a signal source and demodulate using the AM demodulation block in GNU Radio.
-We can set sample rate to 32kHz, decimation to 2, audio lims to 4kHz and 8kHz and output the signal to the audio output block.
-When running, we can playback the answer from the audio.
+Reviewing the challenge details, we can see this is an FM demodulation challenge.
+This file can be imported into gqrx to enable playback.
+The following settings are used:

+- Demodulation: Wideband FM (Mono)
+- Frequency: 98.5 MHz
+- Squelch: -50dB
+- Filter Width: Normal
+- Filter Shape: Normal
+- Input Rate: 8,000,000
+- Decimation: None
+- Sample Rate: 8 Msps
+- Audio rate: 48 kHz

 </details>